UBC-MDS/MDS_Block_Difficulty_Perception/Writeup_Milestone1.md

 Question: **Does the educational backgrounds influence MDS student's perception of block difficulty?**

 To explore this question, we'll collect educational background information and attitudes towards the block difficulty in the survey.
-Since block #4 and #5 are the two most stressful blocks for us, with different course contents, we will ask respondent to select the harder block, which will be the perception data.
+Since block #4 and #5 are the two most stressful blocks for us, with different course contents, we will ask respondent to select the harder block, which will be the perception data for analysis.

 > Identify the other questions you plan to ask in your survey to identify confounding variables and justify/explain why you plan to include them.